-A comprehensive metabolic panel (CMP) is a test that measures 14 different substances in your blood.
-A CMP provides important information about how well your liver is working, and measures your electrolytes among other things.
-Creatinine is often part of a CMP.
-This test measures the health of your kidneys.
+A comprehensive metabolic panel (CMP) measures 14 different substances in your blood.
+It is usually done on the plasma part of your blood.
+A CMP provides important information about how well your kidneys and liver are working, among other things.